GeekyShiva/Self-Driving-Car/SRS.md

 * Arduino Uno used for controlling the car speed and turning radius
 * Ultrasound sensor to detect objects infront of the car
 * Raspberry Pi used for capturing and transmission of camera data and communicating with Google Cloud Platform
-* PyCamera used for capturing objects in front of the car
+* PiCamera used for capturing objects in front of the car

 ## 1.2 Document Conventions